Pratiyushkumar/templify/README.md

    - Allow users to upload multiple files and combine outputs.
 2. **Template History**
    - Save and reuse previous templates for quick recreation.
+3. **Designer Templates**
+   - User can choose between pre-built designer templates for PDFs
+4. **Share via email**
+   - User can share the PDFs via email directly from app.

 ---